jameshansen/JustShowMe/README.md

 Does this neutralize the ethical implications?
 I think in this case, it balances out.

 As policymakers worldwide grapple with regulating AI systems I hope this project, in a very small way, demonstrates that privacy-preserving, user-controlled AI applications are not only possible but essential for maintaining public trust in emerging technologies.

+## Special Thanks
+TheDigitalArtist at Pixabay for the [User Icon Graphic](https://pixabay.com/vectors/icon-user-person-preference-choice-9798054/) that forms part of the application icon design.

 ## License